 A. Voluntary Assessment and Treatment

-Students who recognize a problem related to their use of alcohol or other chemical substances may voluntarily seek assistance through the College of Pharmacy & Health Sciences student affairs officer and referrals by the Drake University Counseling Center.
-Pharmacy students may also undergo a professional assessment provided through the Iowa Pharmacy Recovery Network (IPRN), a monitoring and advocacy program for the pharmacy profession in Iowa established by the Iowa Pharmacists Association.
+Pharmacy, Occupational Therapy and Health Sciences students who recognize a problem related to their use of alcohol or other chemical substances may voluntarily seek assistance through the College of Pharmacy & Health Sciences student affairs officer and referrals by the Drake University Counseling Center.

 B. Mandatory Assessment

 Students required to undergo mandatory assessment are those who demonstrate any of the following behaviors that are reasonably believed by the CPHS student affairs officer to be related to alcohol or other chemical substance use:

 Concerns regarding behavior as outlined above that are raised by faculty, staff or other students should be directed to the CPHS student affairs officer.
 The CPHS student affairs officer will then determine whether a formal, professional assessment for chemical dependency is required.

 When it has been determined that a pharmacy or occupational therapy student undergo mandatory assessment, the student is required to self-report to the respective advocacy program IMP3 or IPP.
 Pre-pharmacy and health sciences students are required to consult with Drake University Counseling Center.

 If a professional assessment (whether voluntary or mandatory) shows that a student is chemically dependent, the student must initiate and maintain a treatment, rehabilitation, and/or aftercare program satisfactory to the student affairs officer.
 All treatment, rehabilitation and aftercare plans for pre-pharmacy and health sciences students will be coordinated through referral.